Slow Cooker Steak and Mushroom Soup (Round Steak Recipe)

 • Fry 2 slices thin-sliced bacon.
 Remove from pan, crumble, and place in crockpot.

 • Saute 1 pound (454 g) round steak, cut into 1-inch cubes, in remaining bacon grease over high heat until browned.
 Do this in small batches so the skillet doesn't cool down.
-Place browned steak in a slow cooker.
+Leftover roast beef works for a quicker stovetop version.

 • Saute 1 cup (150 g) chopped onions and 8 ounces (227 g) fresh mushrooms, sliced in a medium skillet.
 Add to the slow cooker.